ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 | 98443 | turpis@enimEtiam.org                        | Kasper Payne   |          72018 |
 +-------+---------------------------------------------+----------------+----------------+
 ```
-We have not created any indexes yet.
-Now, suppose we want information about all those subscribers who have used less than 100 MB data, but in descending order.
+We do not have any indexes other than the primary index on the `id` column.
+Now, suppose we want information about all subscribers who have used less than 100 MB data, but in descending order.
 Let's query that data with the following command:

 ```sql
 SELECT * FROM telecom_data WHERE megabytes_used < 100 ORDER BY megabytes_used DESC;